How to Address a Skin Allergy in Your Pet

 Milk

-Due to their lactose intolerance, many cats and dogs experience gastrointestinal issues such bloating, stomach discomfort, and diarrhoea when given dairy products.
-Most people can usually eat little quantities of cheese without any problems.
-Start with a little dose and see how your pet reacts if you’re not sure.
+Due to lactose intolerance, many cats and dogs experience gastrointestinal issues such as bloating, stomach discomfort, and diarrhoea when given dairy products.
+Most people can usually eat small quantities of cheese without any problems.
+If you’re unsure, start with a little dose and see how your pet reacts.

 Onions and Garlic

 When dogs eat onions or garlic, it may harm their red blood cells and lead to anaemia.
 Onions, whether raw or cooked, are toxic to pets.
-However, pets usually avoid onions on their own, so it’s important to watch out for them in stews and soups.
+However, pets usually avoid onions alone, so watching out for them in stews and soups is essential.

 Alcohol